 But when you use truly fresh baby spinach leaves, they are so delicate, almost sweet.
 So you can use minimal ingredients and cook them very briefly for a truly delicious side dish.

 In this recipe, the spinach is cooked in olive oil.
-The butter is used not for cooking the spinach, but for finishing the dish and adding another layer of flavor.
+The butter is used not for the actual cooking but for finishing the dish and adding another layer of flavor.
 The combination of olive oil, butter, garlic, and lemon juice is amazing.